ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 * Upgrade any extensions or snap-ins within the vCenter Server environment.
 Review the following documentation before you plan your upgrade:
    * [VMware vSphere 7.0 release notes](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/release-notes/vsphere-esxi-vcenter-server-70-release-notes.html){: external}
    * [About VMware ESXi upgrade](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/esxi-upgrade-7-0.html){: external}
-* Set up vSphere Update Manager (VUM) within your {{site.data.keyword.vcf-auto-short}} instance to download updates from VMware vSphere.
+* Set up vSphere Update Manager (VUM) within your {{site.data.keyword.vcf-auto-short}} instance to download updates from vSphere.
 For more information, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmwaresolutions-vum-intro#vum-intro).
 * Open a support ticket with the {{site.data.keyword.vmwaresolutions_short}} team to notify them that an upgrade is being planned.
 The ticket remains open until the instance is registered at the upgraded level in the {{site.data.keyword.vmwaresolutions_short}} console.
 * Confirm whether the {{site.data.keyword.vcf-auto-short}} instance that you are upgrading is linked to another {{site.data.keyword.vcf-auto-short}} instance as primary or secondary in the {{site.data.keyword.vmwaresolutions_short}} console.
 All linked instances must have their Platform Services Controllers (PSCs) upgraded first as part of a particular site upgrade.
 * Confirm the following requirements for vSAN based instances: